SohaMunshi/Gathering-the-robot-arm-parts-and-explain-the-steps/README.md

 # Gathering-the-robot-arm-parts-and-explain-the-steps
-Here I gathered the robot arm parts with “Tinkercad” and uploaded the pdf file the explain the steps simply.
+Here I gathered the robot arm parts with “Tinkercad” and uploaded the pdf file to explain the steps simply.